• All Posts, Expressions of Gratitude, SLI News

 Peter taught me how to write 10-page essays and I am grateful for that because if I had not received the help I got from SLI, I would not be where I am today.
 Thanks to SLI, I have been able to be more confident about my writing, reading, and pronunciation.
 I’m also able to attend college and achieve my dreams of becoming a communicator and helping my family.
 SLI has opened doors to places where I never thought I would be.

-When I went to Shenandoah I knew I wanted to study Arts in Media & Communications.
+When I went to college I knew I wanted to study Arts in Media & Communications.
 This year I took general ed classes as well as Media & Communication classes such as Understanding Media and Communications, Multimedia Journalism, Writing Women, and Role Play and Simulation.
 I am also taking a summer class (Business & Professional Communication) to keep moving forward with my studies.

 At the moment I have earned 31 college credits.
 My plan is to keep going and graduate, to achieve my dreams.